JoanMoya/Sirah_alpha/README.md

 ## Credits
 This project was developed by GRIC (Group of Reasearch and Innovation in Construction) from UPC (Universitat Politècnica de Catalunya and SOSTENIPRA from UAB [Team name or developer].
+This project was funded by MCIN/AEI/10.13039/501100011033 and by the European Union“NextGenerationEU”/PRTR with the reference number PDC2021-121054-C21.
 ![Funding](images/funding_sirah.jpg)

 ## License